 - Buyer persona: a representation or market segmentation of a typical customer; should include demographics such as age and income and their other interests.

 - Competitive analysis

 There is bound to be competition in virtually every market.
 This section reveals the competitive landscape and identifies direct and indirect competitors—those who offer similar or alternative products—and looks to identify their strengths and weaknesses, ultimately revealing areas of opportunity.
 This section should also identify any entry barriers, such as the location of the business/market, or the cost to enter the market.

 The market analysis section focuses on market dynamics such as drivers, restraining factors, opportunities, and threats that affect their performance.
 This section lays out where offerings will fall in terms of price point and perceived quality, customer behavior, growth rate, and anticipated market share.
 While many new entrepreneurs make the mistake of assuming that a small fraction of a large market can be easily captured, it’s important to outline how that business will be earned.

 - SWOT analysis

-This is likely the most significant stage int the market research process and a critical component in both competitive analysis and marketing analysis.
+This is likely the most significant stage in the market research process and a critical component in competitive analysis and marketing analysis.
 Completing a swot analysis will inform your overall strategy and help identify the key success factors that will fuel your market growth and profitability.

 - Customer Base